Information on Fear of Harm (FOH)

 Since 2005 Dr. Papolos and his team of researchers, sponsored by JBRF, have published a dozen articles on childhood onset Bipolar Disorder, Fear of Harm, and its groundbreaking biological marker – temperature dysregulation.
+This includes the publication in 2025 of the paper Treatment of Early-Onset Specified and Unspecified Bipolar Disorders: A Systematic Review and Strategies for Identifying and Managing a Thermally Dysregulated Subtype in Children , published in Acta Psychiatrica Scandinavica.
 These papers explain the symptoms and treatments that have been uncovered.

 CMHRC’s founder and executive director, Elizabeth Errico, worked closely with JBRF researchers for more than three years as they honed the proposed diagnostic criteria and investigated both medicinal and non-medication based treatments for this unique disorder.
 CMHRC’s education, outreach, advocacy, and support programs on Fear of Harm incorporate these cutting edge published journal articles.
 Our expert staff are able to provide parents with information about this disorder, as well as symptom management strategies, in clear, easy to understand, layman’s language.